ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tibberlink/README.md

     ![Calculator States](docu/calculatorStates.png)
 -   The behavior of each channel is determined by its type: "best cost (LTF)", "best single hours (LTF)", "best hours block (LTF)" or "smart battery buffer".
 -   Each channel populates one or two external states as output, which has to be selected in the settings tab.
 For instance, this state might be "0_userdata.0.example_state" or any other writeable external state.
+-   If no external output state is selected, an internal state within the channel's range will be created.
 -   The values to be written to the output state can be defined in "value YES" and "value NO," e.g., "true" for boolean states or a number or text to be written.
 -   Outputs:
     -   "Best cost": Utilizes the "TriggerPrice" state as input, producing a "YES" output every hour when the current Tibber energy cost is below the trigger price.